cornell-cubing/cornell-cubing.github.io/about.md

 ## Competitions

 We attend competitions approximately once a semester and would love to have you come along.
 No experience is required.
-To see past competitions that we have competed in, check out some of our posts in [News](/news.html).
+To see past competitions that we have competed in, check out some of our posts on the [News](/news.html) page.

 ## Meetings